AdamBreeze1/pinterest-data-pipeline806/README.md

 - `geolocation_data` contains data about the geolocation of each Pinterest post found in pinterest_data
 - `user_data` contains data about the user that has uploaded each post found in pinterest_data

-The `run_infinite_post_data_loop()` method infinitely iterates at random intervals between 0 and 2 seconds, selecting all columns of a random row from each of the three tables and writing the data to a dictionary.
+The methods in each of the [main_user_posting_emulation...](#user_posting_scripts/) scripts infinitely iterates at random intervals between 0 and 2 seconds, selecting all columns of a random row from each of the three tables and writing the data to a dictionary.
 The three dictionaries are then printed to the console.

 Examples of the data generated look like the following: